f-k-s/zipToolsPy/README.md

 -  *extrctFiles*
       Name(s) of the compressed file(s) that should be extracted.
 Specify '/all' (case insensitive) to extract all files.
 -  *outPath*
       Path to extract file(s) to.
-Non-existing directories will be created.
-Optional.
+Non-existing directories will be created (optional).
 -  *password*
       Password for encrypted zip files (optional).
 Pass an empty string if zipFile is not encrypted.